medius-group/medius-api/README.md

 Feature branch => Develop branch => Master => Stable

-Create a PR to develop and the Medius maintainers will be notified.
+Create a local fork of develop on your own account and create a PR to develop and the Medius maintainers will be notified.

 # How to test